-The story of Operation Bodysnatch begins on April 27th of 1945, just three days before Adolf Hitler’s suicide.
+The story of Operation Bodysnatch begins on April 27, 1945, just three days before Adolf Hitler’s suicide.
 On this day, seven members of the U.S. Army Ordnance Corp were searching the northern reaches of Germany’s Thuringian Forest – basically the middle of nowhere – for hidden ammo dumps.
 That is when they stumbled across a salt mine in Bernterode that had been used as a munitions manufacturing and storage facility.

 To provide you with a bit of sense as to the size of this mine, let me just tell you that one reached it by taking an elevator down about 1800 feet – that’s about a 1/3 of a mile or ½ a kilometer from the surface.
 Down there, the men found an estimated 400,000 tons of stored ammo in its estimated 14 miles or 23 kilometers of tunnels.
-These guys were sure that they found the mother lode, but there was an ever bigger surprise in store for them.
+These guys were sure that they found the mother lode, but there was an even bigger surprise in store for them.

 About 1/4 of a mile or 4/10 of a kilometer from the elevator shaft, the soldiers stumbled across a side passageway that appeared to be sealed off with fresh cement.
 Curiosity got the better of them and they decided to find out what was behind that newly mortared wall.
 They tunneled an opening through an estimated 6-feet or 2-meters of masonry and rubble.
 And what they found on the other side was simply astounding.

 It was a room that had been partitioned off into bays that were filled with artwork, boxes, and tapestries.
 An estimated 225 Prussian flags and banners were hanging unfurled.
 More importantly, all this stuff surrounded four coffins, one of which was adorned with a large wreath and red ribbons with swastikas and bore the name Adolph Hitler.

 Holy cow!
 They had found the body of Adolph Hitler.
 But, as history later would show, they had not.